puniverse/comsat/docs/index.md

 * `comsat-mongodb-allanbank` – MongoDB integration for using the [allanbank API](http://www.allanbank.com/mongodb-async-driver/index.html)
 * `comsat-okhttp` – [OkHttp](https://github.com/square/okhttp) HTTP+SPDY client integration.
 * `comsat-actors-api` – The Web Actors API
-* `comsat-actors-netty` – Enables deploying HTTP, SSE and WebSocket Web Actors as [Netty](http://netty.io/) handlers
+* `comsat-actors-netty` – Deploy HTTP, SSE and WebSocket Web Actors as [Netty](http://netty.io/) handlers
-* `comsat-actors-servlet` – Enables deploying HTTP, SSE and WebSocket Web Actors in J2EE 7 Servlet and WebSocket (JSR-356) embedded and standalone containers
+* `comsat-actors-servlet` – Deploy HTTP, SSE and WebSocket Web Actors in J2EE 7 Servlet and WebSocket (JSR-356) embedded and standalone containers
 * `comsat-tomcat-loader` – Enables using Comsat in Tomcat container without the need of javaAgent
 * `comsat-jetty-loader` – Enables using Comsat in Jetty container without the need of javaAgent